Academic Integrity and Plagiarism

-Responsible research and writing implies that we respect the intellectual property rights of others: this is the essence of academic integrity.
-The links on this page will take you to information on how to avoid plagiarism (i.e. the presenting of others’ words or ideas as your own) in your writing, and how you can responsibly copy and properly cite your research sources whether these are in print or online.
+The links on this page provide information on avoiding plagiarism and how to responsibly copy and properly cite research sources whether these are in print or online.
 If you have questions about these issues, please ask a librarian, who will be pleased to offer assistance.

-How much do you know about the proper use of others’ work?
-Work through this online tutorial and see if you can pass the self-test.
+How much do your students know about the proper use of others’ work?
+Have them work through this online tutorial and submit to you the printed results page.

 We provide here some links to helpful sites on avoiding plagiarism.